-Germany’s a beautiful country with a wide variety of vibrant cities and natural landscapes, and it’s obviously a great place to practice your German language skills.
+Germany’s a beautiful country with a wide variety of vibrant cities and natural landscapes, and if you’ve set out to learn German, it’s obviously a great place to practice your German language skills.
 But this series is an attempt to provide alternative travel options — destinations you may not have thought of when planning a trip abroad.
 These German-speaking countries span Europe, Africa and the Americas.
 Each of these countries has its own features that make it appealing for visitors, and each of them has enough German speakers that you’ll be able to find someone you can practice the language with.

 Check out these German-speaking countries to visit that aren’t Germany, and start planning your next trip!